Neuro-Foundation/neuro-foundation.io/Root/neuro-foundation.io/Discovery.md

 using e-mail, SMS, Bluetooth or embedded in a web page for instance, or visually, for instance on a display, or sticker, using some form of visual encoding, like QR-codes.

 To generate a `iotdisco` URI, generate a string as follows: Begin with `iotdisco:` and append each meta tag in order.
-Each tag name is prefixed by a semi-colon `;`, and if the tag is numeric, the tag is further prefixed by an additional hash sign `#`.
+Each tag name except the first is prefixed by a semi-colon `;`.
+If the tag is numeric, the tag is further prefixed by an additional hash sign `#`.
 Each tag value is prefixed by an equal's sign `=`.
 If the meta value contains semi-colons or back-slashes, each one is prefixed by a backslash `\\`.
 When decoding the string, this allows the decoder to correctly differ between tag delimiters and characters belonging to tag values.
 A tag name must never contain equal characters (`=`), hash characters (`#`), lesser than characters (`<`), greater than characters (`>`) or white space characters.

 The  meta data presented in previous sections can be transferred using a `iotdisco` URI as follows: